 Now, the third satellite comes into action.
 It sends you a signal that you are 5 miles away from it.

 The 3-D trilateration is the same as the 2-D one with one difference.
 The receiver will determine latitude, longitude, and altitude.

 It is similar to the 2-D one with one difference.
 Here the fourth satellite comes into play.
 The fourth satellite helps you to determine the accurate location.

 GPS trackers are one of the most relevant inventions of science.
 They are versatile and powerful devices that can help you with different aspects of your life.
 Family1st GPS solutions also rely on satellite GPS information to track valuable assets and loved ones.
 We offer portable and OBD trackers that are effective and provide a real-time and accurate location.
 While our OBD or plug-n-play trackers are exclusively used to track cars, get driving reports, schedule regular check-ups, and save fuel, our portable trackers are versatile.

 With our portable GPS trackers, you can track cars, assets, kids, teens, elderly family members, and pets.
 The tracking device comes with a companion app that you can download on any Android or iOS device and set preferences for geofence and alerts.
-The tracker also comes with a 4G connectivity offering coverage in the US, Canada, Mexico, Puerto Rico, and the US Virgin Islands.
-You can also integrate it with Alexa and indoor WiFi for superior and convenient usage.
+The tracker also comes with a 4G connectivity offering coverage in the US, Canada, and Mexico.
+You can also integrate it with Alexa for superior and convenient usage.